What is Cognitive Decline?

 Neurocognitive Disorders (NCDs)

 An NCD differs from other types of cognitive decline because it affects more than one cognitive domain.
 A neurocognitive disorder not only affects your memory and perception, but speech, your social cognition abilities, and your attention span.

 Our brain processing speed indicates the rate at which we can absorb new information, make a judgment, and develop a response.
 As we get older, our ability to process information lessens.
 The cognitive decline in our brain processing speed can be caused by the aging of or a traumatic insult to the brain.
 Maintaining a balanced diet, getting regular exercise, and mentally stimulating your brain can all help to improve the functionality of your brain.

 Memory loss is part of the aging process.
-However, if memory loss is affecting your capacity to complete everyday tasks, it may be something more.
+However, if memory loss is affecting your capacity to complete everyday tasks, it may be something more a symptom of cognitive decline.
 Signs of memory loss include:

 - Telling the same story or asking the same question repeatedly